JanWilczek/wolf-sound-blog/_posts/podcast/2025-11-30-timur-doumler.md

 From this episode, you will learn:

-- How Timur’s early interests and experiences led him toward audio programming.
+- How Timur’s early interests and experiences led him toward audio programming
-- His early engineering work at Native Instruments, including contributions to Kontakt and NI’s internal C++ libraries.
+- His early engineering work at Native Instruments, including contributions to Kontakt and NI’s internal C++ libraries
-- How he joined ROLI and worked on the development of JUCE.
+- How he joined ROLI and worked on the development of JUCE
-- The story behind founding Cradle.
+- The story behind founding Cradle
-- How he became involved in the ISO C++ Standards Committee and helped bring audio industry needs to the wider C++ community.
+- How he became involved in the ISO C++ Standards Committee including his audio-related contributions
-- Key features coming in the C++26 standard.
+- What he's most excited for in the upcoming C++26 standard
-- Real-time and low-latency programming considerations in audio software.
+- How he approaches software development and maintaining a healthy work-life balance (that was a great one to learn for me personally, too)

-- Practical advice on working with C++, designing audio software, and dealing with real-time constraints.
+This episode was recorded on September 26, 2025.

-This episode was recorded on ______________
+## References

-## People
+### People

 - [Timur Doumler](https://timur.audio/about)
 - [Julian Storer](https://www.linkedin.com/in/julian-storer/)